 The race to the White House is on.
-At one point, there were 28 major Democratic elected officials or public figures in the ring to compete for the nation’s top office.
-The list has now begun to decrease, as two major candidates have ended their campaigns (U.S. Rep. Eric Swalwell and Former Colorado Gov. John Hickenlooper).
+At one point, there were 26 major Democratic elected officials or public figures in the ring to compete for the nation’s top office.
+The list has now begun to decrease, as eight major candidates have ended their campaigns (Eric Swalwell, John Hickenlooper, Mike Gravel, Seth Moulton, Jay Inslee, Kirsten Gillibrand, Bill de Blasio, and Beto O'Rourke).

 Read on to find out more about the candidates vying for U.S. president in the 2020 General Election to be held Nov.
 3. Please note this story will be continually updated as candidates join or drop out of the race.